saidejp/PyGraph/README.md

 Pgrahp is necessary for those who do or investigate cycdic rhythmicity and / or periodicity in humans and animals.
 Therefore, it is necessary to upgrade to current operating systems (Linux, Mac, Win10).

 ### PyGraph
-Created to cover this need in 2017 as part of the formation of the doctorate in behavioral neurosciences of the faculty of psiology of the UNAM.
+Created to cover this need in 2017 as part of the formation of the doctorate in behavioral neurosciences of the faculty of psychology of the UNAM.
 PyGraph is written from Python 3.6 inside "Spyder".
 Python was used for its simple, clear and simple syntax.
 In addition to its ease of use, readability of the code, ease of use in devices and the abundance of libraries.